 If you have masked part of your piece so that it doesn’t etch, and you want to do another round in the acid and baking soda, completely remove the mask, clean the blade, and then reapply your mask before the second etch.
 Skipping this step is not advisable, even if your masking still looks good, because the acid can penetrate the second time around and ruin your design.

-With stainless Damascus, one of the layers within the steel isn’t affected by the etch, which is what gives stainless Damascus that unique texture when it’s finished.
-Use a fine finishing sandpaper to gently buff the top of that slightly raised steel, and the other steel will remain dark and unpolished, giving you a beautiful and dramatic contrast.
+This works best with flat parts that are deep etched.
+One of the steels within the damascus isn’t affected by the etch, which is what gives stainless Damascus that unique texture when it’s finished.
+Use a 2000 grit sandpaper to gently buff the top of that slightly raised steel, and the other steel will remain dark and unpolished, giving you a beautiful and dramatic contrast.
+This can be tricky if the piece you are trying to sand isn’t flat, sometimes it’s just best to leave it as it is.

 I had sanded the tang of my blade while shaping the handle, which removed any previously-visible “damascus” contrast lines. (up to 600 grit sandpaper)